 Upon completion of the project, all applicants must provide a final report including an evaluation, photos, and a final financial statement with receipts proving the expenditure of the total grant on eligible costs.

-Projects must be completed by March 15, 2018.
+Projects must be completed by March 1st of the project year.
 Any project money not spent prior to this date must be returned to the PCRC.